evane5213/evane5213.github.io/_posts/2018-11-16-weekly-reflection-site-08.md

 ```;gt : number-> Image```

-.
+The function gt takes in a number to make a image showing what we did on Tuesday
 We continued expanding our knowledge on functions.
 We made fuinction defenitions using different place holders for different parts of a function.This is what I learned this week.